ShefBots/piwarsimulator/README.md

 # piwarsimulator
 Robot simulator to work on PiWars logic.
 This is a work in progress, revivified for 2024.
+Currently the software for no challenges is complete, but the robot can be driven manually by pressing spacebar to engage manual control, and then driving with WASD/arrow for strafe and QE for rotate.

 ```
 $ ./piwarsimulator.py -h
 usage: piwarsimulator.py [-h] [--brain {EcoDisasterBrain,RobotBrain}] [--map {SimpleEcoDisasterMap}] [--mode {simulation,sensor_simulation,control}]
                          [--rendering {true,false}]

-Simulator/controller for ShefBots Mark 1b for PiWars 2024
+Simulator/controller for ShefBots Mark 1b for PiWars 2024.
+Press SPACE to engage manual control, WASD/Arrow keys for strafe, and QE for rotate.

 options:
   -h, --help            show this help message and exit